pikefish/data/README.md

-# data
+# Data repository
-data sets from various sources
+This repository contians data sets from various sources.